 Aligning the ISMS with SaaS Operations

-A tailored ISMS involves a comprehensive risk assessment that identifies vulnerabilities specific to SaaS operations.
+A customized ISMS consists on a thorough risk analysis pointing up weaknesses unique to SaaS activities.
 From encryption protocols to access controls, the ISMS should be crafted to address the nuanced challenges of SaaS architecture.
 It’s not just about compliance, it’s about building a security infrastructure that seamlessly integrates with the agile nature of SaaS operations.

 3. Navigating the Path to Certification